 Watch the video here!

-This blog post is published as part of the Webinar Series, which brings together the summaries of webinars organised by socialprotection.org and partners on a variety of themes related to social protection.
-If you have any thoughts on the topic discussed, we would love to hear them.
-Please add your comments below and we will get back to you.
+This blog post is part of the ISPA Tool Series, which brings together the summaries of webinars organised by ISPA on the topic.
+Please join the Social Protection Payment Delivery Online Community if you are interested in following the most recent discussions on the topic.
+If you have any thoughts on this webinar summary, we would love to hear from you.
+Please add your comments below!